docker/docs/api/index.md

 - Collaborators on user-owned repositories can be given more granularity of access.
 Docker Hub Registry offers only read-write access.
-Docker Trusted Registry plans to offer read-only, read-write, and admin access per user-owned repository.
+Docker Trusted Registry offers read-only, read-write, and admin access for each user-owned repository.

 - Teams can be granted access to all repositories in an organization's